Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:

-Iterative algorithms use loops to implement repeated tasks, whereas recursive algorithms call themselves repeatedly.
-Most common algorithms used so far are iterative, such as linear search, selection sort, insertion sort, and bubble sort.
-To find the maximum value in an unsorted list using an iterative algorithm, we assume the first element is the maximum and store it in a variable called "current max".
-We then compare each subsequent element with the current max, updating it if necessary, until we reach the end of the list.
-The algorithm can be represented by the formula: `current_max = i` (starting from index 1) while `i < len(list)`, and if `list[i] > current_max`, then `current_max = list[i]`, incrementing `i` to move to the next element.
-This process continues until all elements have been checked, resulting in the maximum value being stored in `current_max`.
-The algorithm is based on the idea that we start by assuming the first element as the maximum and iteratively update it if necessary.
-By using a loop instead of recursive function calls, iterative algorithms can be more efficient and easier to understand for large inputs or complex data structures.
+Iterative algorithms use loops to implement repetitive tasks, whereas recursive algorithms call themselves repeatedly.
+Most common algorithms, such as linear search, selection sort, insertion sort, and bubble sort, are iterative.
+An example of an iterative algorithm is the algorithm to find the maximum value in an unsorted list, which iterates through each element and updates the "current max" variable if necessary.
+The algorithm works by comparing each element with the current maximum and updating it if the new element is greater.
+For instance, given a list [14, 27, 15, 5, 1, 3, 29, 7, 10, 8], the algorithm starts with the first element as the current max (14) and iterates through the rest of the list, updating the current max if necessary.
+The final result is the maximum value in the list, which is 29.
+This process can be formalized into a simple formula: `current_max = list[index_i]` where `i < list.len`.

 ---

 ### Recursive algorithms example Video• .
 Duration: 5 minutes 5 min

-Here is a summary of the text in 8 sentences, preserving key information:

-Recursive trees are a way to trace recursive algorithms.
-The given function F takes an integer as input, returning 2^m if m is one, 1 if m is zero, and 2*F(m-1) otherwise.
-To find the value of F(5), a tree is built with the root F(5), then children are added for each recursive call, such as F(4), which calls F(3), which calls F(2), which calls F(1).
-The result of each call is calculated and returned, ultimately resulting in F(5) = 32.
-Another function G takes two parameters, a and n, returning a if n is one, 1 if n is zero, and calling itself twice with different parameters otherwise.
-A recursive tree is built for G(2,5), then the results of each child are multiplied to get the final result, which is 32.
-The function G calculates and returns a^n.
-Recursive algorithms can be visualized using recursive trees, providing insight into how they work and how to solve problems involving them.

-Note: I have omitted some technical details such as formulas, links, and specific code examples not present in the original text.
+Unfortunately, the provided text is a transcript of a video on recursion in algorithms, but it doesn't contain any explicit mathematical formulae or technical details that can be summarized in a concise manner.
+The text mainly focuses on explaining recursive algorithms using examples, such as the functions F and G.

+However, I can summarize the main concepts and findings:

+* Recursive algorithms are a way to solve problems by breaking them down into smaller sub-problems of the same type.
+* Recursive trees are a visual representation of recursive algorithms, where each node represents a call and its children represent the results of the recursive calls.
+* The functions F and G illustrate different types of recursive algorithms, with F calculating 2^m and G calculating a^n.
+* The examples demonstrate how to build recursive trees for these functions and use them to calculate their values.

+There are no explicit formulae or technical details mentioned in the text that can be summarized in a concise manner.
+However, I can provide some general information on recursion:

+Recursion is a fundamental concept in computer science that involves breaking down problems into smaller sub-problems of the same type.
+Recursion is often used to solve problems that have a recursive structure, such as sorting algorithms like quicksort.

+If you're looking for more information on recursion and its applications, I'd be happy to help you find some resources or provide further explanations.

 ---